appveyor/AppRolla/readme.md

 - `$context.Version` - currently deploying application version.
 - `$context.Server.ServerAddress` - the host name of environment server running the script.
 - `$context.Server.DeploymentGroup` - array of deployment groups assigned to the current server.
+- `$context.Environment.Name` - the name of current environment
 - `$context.Environment.Configuration` - hashtable of configuration variables defined on environment level.

 To define configuration variables on environment level use `-Configuration` parameter: